 3.30 Genuine potential directors are encouraged to carry out due diligence on the company before accepting an appointment to the board.
-The nomination of prospective directors to be appointed by way of casual vacancy is considered by all directors.
+The nomination of prospective directors to be appointed by way of casual vacancy is initially considered by the remuneration and nominations committee, which makes recommendations to the board for its approval.
 All directors will have the opportunity to meet with potential new directors prior to their appointment.
 On their first appointment, non-executive directors will have the benefit of an induction programme aimed at deepening their understanding of the company and the business and the environment and markets in which the company operates.
 As part of the programme, new directors will receive a folder of essential board and company information and will meet key management.